souktha/souktha.github.io/hardware/bch15_7_5_hw/index.rst

 The implementation can be targeted to any FPGA device.
 Since I am usinx Xilinx Vivado, I am targeting it for Zynq or Artix type of device.
 For now, I am focusing on getting the main algorithm to work correctly.
 The implementation is less then 300 lines of code which I think it is fairly simple and straight forward.
+I implement it as a serialized transceiver model.
 The simple specification of the top module, *bch15_7_5_decode*,

 *       Input (n bits):